 There are several operators that offer kayaking and canoeing experiences all over Scotland.
 Another great venue for beginners is the flat water basin at the amazing Pinkston Watersports in Glasgow – Scotland’s only artificial whitewater course.

 Did you know that Scotland offers some of the best surfing and windsurfing spots in Europe?
 In the past Thurso has hosted the O’Neill Cold Water Classic for surfing and Tiree continues to host the Wave Classic for windsurfing – one of the longest-running adventure sports events in the world.
 But this is the realm of experienced boarders.

 There are plenty of opportunities for beginners though.
-Several watersports centres, including the National Centre in Cumbrae off the Ayrshire coast, Elie Watersports in Fife and Loch Insh Outdoor Centre and Loch Morlich Watersports near Aviemore, to name just a few, offer windsurfing tuition.
+Several watersports centres, including Elie Watersports in Fife, and Loch Insh Outdoor Centre and Loch Morlich Watersports near Aviemore, to name just a few, offer windsurfing tuition.

 If you prefer your board without a sail, then there’s great beginner surfing tuition along the East Lothian and Scottish Borders coast from St Vedas Surf School and Coast to Coast Surf School.
 Or head for the Outer Hebrides and learn to surf on Garry Beach on the Isle of Lewis with SurfLewis or Shawbost Beach on the west of the island with Hebridean Surf.
 It’s possible to surf and windsurf all year round, though the water temperatures in winter and early spring puts some folks off!